openjs-foundation/cross-project-council/proposals/stage-2/SUPPORTER_PROGRAM/SPEC.md

 A signup page where supporters can become members and pay for their yearly membership.
 We plan to adopt the auto join functionality from the Linux Foundation.

-An automated workflow to add new supporters to monthly email.
+An automated workflow to add new supporters to monthly email
 * Existing subscribers will not be removed
 * They can request removal at any time
 * Zapier or IFTT can work if no other solution

 A new platform for the weekly emails, and a designed template.